Wednesday, January 27, 2010

 Ways to Help Your Children Heal

-2. Resolve to create an abuse-free home.
-Resolve to never live in denial again.
-Both things will take effort, but the rewards will be invaluable.
+2. Resolve to create an abuse-free home and commit to never dwelling in denial again.
+Both will take effort, but the rewards will be invaluable.

 2. Find counseling for you and your children.
-Don't let lack of money deter your search.
-There are counselors who give reduced fees.
+Don't let a lack of money deter your search.
+Some counselors charge reduced fees.
 Ask for contacts from your church and from your county health department.

 3. Trust your children's pacing.
 Allow them to initiate conversations about their other parent.
 Focus on listening.
 What is your child feeling or wondering?
 Respond simply and briefly.